pagonzales/Data_Science_Project_Hypothesis_Testing_Gender_Pay_gap/README.md

-# Spark Fortress Hypothesis testing regarding gender pay gap
+# Hypothesis testing of a gender pay gap in a certain company
 ## Project Objective

 ## Data used